jolenewilliams82301/Python-2D-Maze-Algorithm-Project/README.md

 This program uses a maze generation algorithm that incorporates iteration to randomly generate a 2D maze.
 First, an empty 2D NumPy array is created to represent the maze grid.
 Next, the maze generation algorithm iterates over each position, randomly choosing adjacent positions to carve an open space until a complete maze path is formed.

 ### Algorithm Implementation
 The A* algorithm, Depth First Search, and Breadth First Search are implemented to solve the generated maze.
-Each algorithm returns their solution path represented as a list of (x,y) positions.
+Each algorithm returns its solution path represented as a list of (x,y) positions.

 ### Maze Visualization
 The maze and each of the algorithm's solution paths are visualized using Matplotlib.